What is Food Photography White Balance

 Another alternative is to remove or modify light sources.
 If the sunlight from outside disturbs us because it doesn’t match the color temperature of our flashes, we should simply close the curtain and darken the studio.

 We can use color foils for the flash if we like to adjust it to the warm sunlight.
 These foils, known as CTB or CTO (Color Temperature Blue/Orange) in English, come in a variety of thicknesses and are excellent for matching our flash to the lighting circumstances.
+If you start out with food photography, read our article about capturing food with natural light.

 “Color temperature” is the term used to describe the color of light from a light source.
 Every light – no matter if it comes from a lamp, a candle, or the sun – can be classified on the so-called Kelvin scale.
 This ranges from a warm orange-yellow to neutral white to cool blue.